SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-users.md

 In the event of a security incident involving the session tokens of your tenant's users, you can invalidate any tokens currently in use.

 To revoke all session tokens click **Revoke tokens**  at the right of the top menu bar.
-Revoking all tokens logs out all users logged in with "OAI-Secure" or "Single sign-on redirect".
+Revoking all tokens logs out all users logged in via "OAI-Secure" or "Single sign-on redirect".
 Note that JWT tokens retrieved by your devices will also be revoked.

 {{< c8y-admon-req >}}
 To revoke tokens, the user must have ADMIN permission for the permission type "User management".